walquis/http-class/README.md

 ```
 [Compare the response first-line with the HTTP spec.]

 Let's begin to turn our server into a "real HTTP server" (We will leave the client alone for now).
-TO-DO...
+* TO-DO...
-* Fix the "recv(10000)" hack.
+*# Fix the "recv(10000)" hack.
-* Add proper handling of an HTTP GET request.
+*# Add proper handling of an HTTP GET request.

 Fixing recv(10000)...
-Recall that because our simple server.rb didn't know how to tell when a request was finished "requesting", we cheated and said, "Let's just read whatever is there, or 10,000 bytes, whichever comes first, hope that's good enough".
+Recall that because our simple server.rb didn't know how to tell when a request was finished "requesting", we cheated and said, "Let's just read whatever is there, or 10,000 bytes, whichever comes first, and hope that's good enough".
 But that's not very good service...

-Now that we know we're implementing HTTP, we should have some guidance.
-Does the HTTP spec tell us when a GET request is finished?
+Since we're implementing HTTP, the HTTP protocol spec should specify how we should be able to tell when a GET request is finished...

 Takes a little digging into the spec, but there is a nugget in section 4.3 that shines light: